 SHARPS

 Residents with medical conditions requiring the use of hypodermic needles are required to arrange for proper disposal.
-California law prohibits the disposal of “sharps waste” in trash or recycling containers.
+California law prohibits the disposal of “sharps waste” in garbage or recycling containers.

 Home-generated sharps waste includes hypodermic needles, pen needles, syringes, lancets, and other devices that are used to penetrate the skin for medical purposes.